-King Salmon fishing in Alaska is world renown and for good reason.
+King Salmon in Alaska are world-renowned and for good reason.
 The Kenai River has the impressive distinction of producing the world’s largest sport-caught king salmon at 97 lbs.!
 Every year these mammoth salmon tip the scales at 70, 80, and even 90 pounds.
 Their sheer strength is unmatched and those that have done battle with these big fish will tell you the experience is not soon forgotten.

-Due to ever-changing conditions, king fishing requires mobility and refined technique.
-Statistics have shown that 10% of the guides catch 90% of the King salmon taken on both the Kenai and Kasilof Rivers.
-Fishing with an experienced guide greatly increases your chances of landing one of these iconic salmon.
-We fish the Kenai with custom built river sleds powered by 50 HP. outboard motors.
+Due to ever-changing conditions, king salmon fishing requires mobility and refined technique.
+Statistics have shown that 10% of the guides catch 90% of the Alaskan king salmon taken on both the Kenai and Kasilof Rivers.
+Fishing with an experienced guide greatly increases your chances of landing one of these iconic Alaskan king salmon.
+We fish the Kenai with custom-built river sleds powered by 50 HP. outboard motors.

-We fish the Kasilof with custom made 19-foot drift boats and motors are not allowed while fishing.
-The drift boat experience is unique and unlike the Kenai involves launching the boat at one location and floating down river 8-10 miles to the take out.
-The lack of motors makes for a very quiet yet exciting angling adventure.
+We fish the Kasilof with custom made 19-foot drift boats and motors are not allowed while fishing for king salmon in Alaska.
+The drift boat experience is unique and unlike the Kenai involves launching the boat at one location and floating down river 8-10 miles to the takeout.
+The lack of motors makes for a very quiet yet exciting Alaska fishing adventure.

-For those looking to experience the thrill of Alaska king salmon fishing in a more remote or secluded location, a fly out to the West Side of Cook Inlet and beyond opens a myriad of fishing possibilities.
-From a helicopter adventure to a king salmon fishing Alaska expedition to the Nushagak, an all-day king salmon fly out trip offers much more than just spectacular fishing.
+For those looking to experience the thrill of fishing for king salmon in Alaska in a more remote or secluded location, a fly out to the West Side of Cook Inlet and beyond opens a myriad of Alaska fishing possibilities.
+From a helicopter adventure to a king salmon fishing expedition to the Nushagak, an all-day king salmon fly out trip offers much more than just spectacular fishing.
 You’ll experience breathtaking Alaska scenery and wildlife viewing both to and from your fishing destination and nothing compares to seeing the wilderness of Alaska from a floatplane.